 To promote interest in Penang’s cultural activities, and specifically in literary pursuits;

 	- To aid academic research in general through the maintenance of a resource centre.

-	For these purposes, the Institute is built around four research programmes (Socioeconomics & Statistics; Urban & Heritage Studies; Institutional Reform & Governance; Regional & Strategic Studies); a publishing unit, an Executive Director’s office and a resource centre.
+	For these purposes, the Institute is built around three research programmes (Socioeconomics & Statistics; Urban & Heritage Studies; Regional Studies & Governance); a publishing unit, an Executive Director’s office and a resource centre.
 Also attached to us are the Penang Education Council and the Youth Community Coordinator Programme.
 The Institute also functions as the Secretariat for the Wu Lien Teh Society.

 	Our lectures series include the following: